learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 Don't forget to run your tests!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-mvc-file-structure' title='Sinatra MVC File Structure'>Sinatra MVC File Structure</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-mvc-file-structure'>Sinatra MVC File Structure</a> on Learn.co and start learning to code for free.</p>